Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-General.md

 #### Online/Mobile/Digital

-The Online, mobile, and digital transactions are considered Card Not Present (CNP) where the customer does not physically present their payment source at the time of the transaction.
+Online, mobile, and digital transactions are considered Card Not Present (CNP), where the customer does not physically present their payment source at the time of the transaction.
 Examples of CNP transactions include; online payments, in-app payments, and MOTO transactions.

 - [Integration](?path=docs/Getting-Started/Getting-Started-Online.md)
 - [API Explorer](../api/?type=post&path=/payments/v1/charges)